International Heliophysical Year

 The term "Heliophysical" was coined to refer specifically to this activity of studying the interconnectedness of the entire solar-heliospheric-planetary system.
-It is a broadening of the concept "geophysical," extending the connections from the Earth to the Sun and interplanetary space.
+It is a broadening of the concept of "geophysical," extending the connections from the Earth to the Sun and interplanetary space.
 On the 50th anniversary of the International Geophysical Year, the 2007 IHY activities will build on the success of IGY 1957 by continuing its legacy of system-sides studies of the extended heliophysical domain.